uclaacm/hoth4-api-workshop/README.md

 Now we're going to use another API from Google Maps in order to put all the memes we just got onto a map.

 Companies usually require you to have an account to get a key for their API (so they can keep track of who's using it and make sure it's not abused).
-To get the Google Maps API key, go to: https://developers.google.com/maps/documentation/javascript/ Click "Get a key", make a new project, and you should get a key.
-The key looks like a long string of letters and numbers.
+To get the Google Maps API key, go to: https://developers.google.com/maps/documentation/javascript/.
+Click "Get a key", make a new project, and you should get a key.
+The key looks like a long string of letters, numbers, and symbols.

 Copy and paste the following code into your index.html file, replacing the previous code.
 Notice that the top part is the same as before, except we don't call getMemes() until later.

-At the bottom, replace ```YOUR_API_KEY_HERE``` with the API key you got previously.
-If you're having troubles with this, use our API Key: ```AIzaSyD0AVr2hv7dSnCQtSIoyleEZ4xinq_oSFM```
+At the bottom, replace `YOUR_API_KEY_HERE` with the API key you got previously.
+If you're having troubles with this, use our API Key: `AIzaSyD0AVr2hv7dSnCQtSIoyleEZ4xinq_oSFM`

 ```html
 <!DOCTYPE html>